zalyoung/gitlab-handbook/content/handbook/marketing/integrated-marketing/digital-strategy/social-marketing/team-member-social-advocacy.md

 Offboarding: When a team member loses access to Okta, they will also lose access to EveryoneSocial.
 This provides an automatic way to revoke access to former team members.

-### Contests

-We'll run contests for team members from time to time to enable more sharing across particular topics or campaigns.
-You'll find out about these contests in the #whats-happening-at-gitlab Slack channel in the coming months.

 ### Reporting and Metrics